Originally posted in October 2017

 The second story happened earlier in the month.
 One of my friends sent a message to me on Whatsapp and I looked at it and thought, “X knows I’m not interested in this.
 Why would she send it to me?”
-But after the listening to the voice note that accompanied the message, I was just in complete gratitude to have someone in my life who went out of their way to mentor me and give me advice because they wanted me to succeed.
+But after the listening to the voice note she sent with the message, I was just in complete gratitude to have someone in my life who went out of their way to mentor me and give me advice because they wanted me to succeed.

 In Nigeria, we have an adage that goes: